Narwher/Howard/README.md

 Cross platform, retro shoot-em-up inspired by games like Thexder, Metroid and Cave Story.
 It's written in GameMaker Studio 1.4.

 ## How to Play
-Howard runs natively on Windows and Mac OS X, and in most browsers.
-Works on mobile devices as well, with in-progress touch screen support.
+Howard runs natively on Windows, as well as in most web browsers.
+The latter build works on mobile devices as well, with in-progress touch screen support.
 There is a also a PlayStation Vita port.

-The game is still in development, with only one level and many bugs.
-There's no sound or music yet.

-Download or play the latest build [here!](https://legitvidya.itch.io/howard)
+Download or play the latest build [here!]([https://legitvidya.itch.io/howard](https://legitvidya.com/games/howard_game/index.html))

 <img src="example.gif"/>